How To Buy Property In Australia

-Stability and growth are not just features of residential houses, townhouses and units.
+Stability and growth aren’t just features of residential houses, townhouses and units.
 Most commercial properties such as offices, factories and retail outlets have proven themselves to have excellent returns.
 Larger foreign investors tend to prefer commercial property, resorts, hotels or developments.

-You may have a location in mind, however it is always helpful to speak to a real estate agent who can offer you some local advice that will help you select an affordable area with great returns.
+You may have a location in mind, but it’s always helpful to speak to a real estate agent who can offer you some local advice that will help you select an affordable area with great returns.

 Making sure that you can afford the property is also important.
-Most banks will not lend to you if you can’t prove that you can afford the debt, so you need to have a realistic and affordable budget in place.
+Australian banks won’t lend to you if you can’t prove that you can afford the debt, so you need to have a realistic and affordable budget in place.

 Step 1 - Organise your team of professionals

 If you want to buy a property in Australia then speak to an expert Australian mortgage broker.
-We are specialists in non resident mortgages, hold an Australian Credit License and are also a member of both the Mortgage and Finance Association of Australia (MFAA) and the Credit Ombudsman Service Limited (COSL).
+We’re specialists in non resident mortgages, hold an Australian Credit Licence (ACL) and are also a member of both the Mortgage and Finance Association of Australia (MFAA) and the Credit Ombudsman Service Limited (COSL).

 We can finance properties Australia-wide and we regularly work with international borrowers.
-We have a panel of over 40 lenders to choose from which ensures that you are getting the best mortgage available.
+We have a panel of over 40 lenders to choose from which ensures that you’re getting the best mortgage available.

-If you need finance to purchase property in Australia then please call us on 1300 889 743 (+61 2 8668 4038 from outside Australia) or enquire online to discuss your options.
+If you need finance to purchase property in Australia then please call us on 1300 889 743 (+61 2 9194 1700 from outside Australia) or complete our free assessment form to discuss your options.